boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    * S-NSSAI to a DSCP value
    * Use a deterministic algorithm to map S-NSAAI to an IP subnet, prefix, or pools.
 For example, adaptations to the algorithm defined in {{?RFC7422}} may be considered.

-   Mapping S-NSSAI to IP addresses makes IP addresses an identifier for eventual policy decisions in the Transport Network (e.g., Differentiated Services, traffic steering, bandwidth allocation, security policies, or monitoring).
+   Mapping S-NSSAI to IP addresses makes IP addresses an identifier for slice-related policy decisions in the Transport Network (e.g., Differentiated Services, traffic steering, bandwidth allocation, security policies, or monitoring).